OSSEOINTEGRATION

 • Walking on uneven ground, such as grass or dirt

-Specialized types of prosthetic limbs, like those for running or swimming, can be connected to the osseointegrated arm or leg implant with an Allen wrench.
+Specialized types of prosthetic limbs, like those for showering or swimming, can be directly connected to the osseointegrated limb.

 University Colorado Osseointegration Prosthetic Stoneback Limb Restoration